ramigs/strapi-nuxt-article/strapi-nuxt.md

 });
 ```

-## Creating our Nuxt App
+## Create Nuxt project

-Now, let's change gears and look at this tutorial's core app.
+Now, let's change gears and focus on the frontend app.
+It will be a Nuxt.js
+isomorphic application (server-side rendering + client-side navigation).

 To get started quickly, we'll initialize the project using Nuxt's scaffolding
 tool: